 If you hold the rights to an industrial design, you can sell those rights or allow someone else to use them under certain conditions.

 Here are a few definitions that will help you understand how you can let others use your industrial design.

-An "assignment" consists of selling all or part of your rights in the design permanently to another party.
-This party or "assignee" assumes your ownership rights to make, use, import, rent or sell products incorporating the registered design and to authorize others to do so.
+An assignment means selling all or part of your rights to a design permanently to another person or group (an assignee).
+The assignee takes over your ownership rights to make, use, import, rent or sell products that use the registered design and to authorize others to do the same.

-When you license your design, you allow someone else to use it in accordance with the particular terms and conditions set out in the licence agreement as negotiated by the parties involved.
-In this case, you retain ownership and you can, in some instances, license more than one party.
+When you license your design, you allow someone else to use it according to specific terms and conditions that you and the other party set out in a licence agreement.
+You continue to own the design and can, in some cases, license to more than one party.

 - Date modified: